GrinlexGH/skylabs/README.md

 * Vulkan SDK

 For other libraries cmake uses `build_dependencies` script. **You must install all dependencies to build these libraries manually.**
+You will compile all the dependencies only once, so the first build will be long, but all subsequent builds will be fast if you don't delete the `libs/bin/*platform*` folder.

 Discord: [grinlex](https://discord.gg/WX9HSAmPDF)